Kavuri Samba Siva Rao

-Kavuri Sambasiva Rao (born 1 October 1943) is an Indian politician, engineer and industrialist from the state of Andhra Pradesh.
+Kavuri Sambasiva Rao (1 October 1943 – 11 March 2026) was an Indian politician, engineer and industrialist from the state of Andhra Pradesh.

-He was the Minister of Textiles at Ministry of Textiles, with cabinet rank, for India in UPA Government from 17 June 2013.
+Rao was the Minister of Textiles at Ministry of Textiles, with cabinet rank, for India in UPA Government from 17 June 2013.

-Rao resigned as minister and from the Congress Working Committee by opposing the bifurcation of Andhra Pradesh in 2014.
+He resigned as minister and from the Congress Working Committee by opposing the bifurcation of Andhra Pradesh in 2014.

 Early life and education

-Rao was born in 1943.
+Rao was born in Dosapadu village, Krishna district, Andhra Pradesh on 1 October 1943.
+His father was Sri Raghavaiah.
 He was educated at NIT Warangal.

 Career

-He has been a member of the 8th, 9th, 12th, 14th and 15th Lok Sabha of India.
-He represents the Eluru constituency of Andhra Pradesh and is a member of the Bhartiya Janata Party, which he joined on 1 May 2014.
+Rao was a member of the 8th, 9th, 12th, 14th and 15th Lok Sabha of India.
+He represented the Eluru constituency of Andhra Pradesh and was a member of the Bhartiya Janata Party, which he joined on 1 May 2014.

 Once he was permanent invitee for Congress Working Committee.
 Earlier he represented Machilipatnam Lok Sabha constituency in Andhra Pradesh.
-Kavuri is business entrepreneur in the fields of civil construction and health care.
-He was elected to Indian Parliament for fives times and member in parliament committee.
-He had sworn in as Union Cabinet minister for Textiles on 17 June 2013.
+Kavuri was a business entrepreneur in the fields of civil construction and health care.
+He was elected to Indian Parliament five times and member in parliament committee.
+He swore in as Union Cabinet minister for Textiles on 17 June 2013.

-On 28 April 2014 he resigned from the Indian National Congress and announced his decision to join the Bharatiya Janata Party (BJP).
+On 28 April 2014, he resigned from the Indian National Congress and announced his decision to join the Bharatiya Janata Party (BJP).
 A month earlier he had resigned as the minister, protesting the creation of the State of Telangana.
-He has also announced that he would not contest the Lok Sabha polls on Indian National Congress ticket.
+He also announced that he would not contest the Lok Sabha polls on Indian National Congress ticket.

+Death

+Rao died on 11 March 2026, at the age of 82.